scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 de novo, untreated PD subjects and 200 healthy subjects followed longitudinally for clinical, imaging and biospecimen biomarker assessment.
 The PPMI data set is a collection of biomarker data collected from a longitudinal study of Parkinson’s and control subjects.
-They have thus far collected DaT scan, MRI, fMRI, and CT scan data from several hundred subjects in 6 month intervals.
+They have thus far collected DaT (dopamine transporter) scan, MRI (magnetic resonance imaging), fMRI (functional magnetic resonance imaging), and CT (computerized tomography) scan data from several hundred subjects in 6 month intervals.
 They first began collecting data in 2010, funded by the Michael J.Fox Foundation.
 The dataset chosen for this paper was PPMI’s Diffusion Tensor Imaging (DTI) records.
-DTI has been shown to be a promising biomarker in Parkinsonian symptoms and can provide unique insights into brain network connectivity.
+DTI has been shown to be a promising avenue to explore biomarkers in Parkinsonian symptoms and can provide unique insights into brain network connectivity.
 Moreover, the DTI data was one of PPMI’s cleanest and largest datasets and thus expected to be one of the most useful for further analysis.
 A DTI record is a four-dimensional dataset comprised of a time-series of a three-dimensional imaging sequence of the brain.
 PPMI’s DTIs generally consisted of 65 time slices, each taken approximately five seconds apart.
+This method tracks movement of water in brain over the discrete time steps, creating a representation of the brain that emphasizes the white matter structures.

 Existing Work
 -------------